Hooks in React

-What is hooks in react?
+What are hooks in React?

 React Hooks are operations that let you leverage React capabilities in functional components, like state and lifecycle methods.
 These features were formerly restricted to class components and Hooks.
 Hooks were first made available in React 16.8, & thanks to their ease of use and capacity to simplify code, they have grown in popularity swiftly.